onesoft-sudo/standards/php/formatting.md

 ### PHP Tags

-If you don't have raw HTML in your PHP file, it is highly recommended to keep only a opening `<?php` tag at the top, and no ending tag.
+If you don't have raw HTML in your PHP file, it is highly recommended to keep only one opening `<?php` tag at the top, and no ending tag.
 Example:

 ```php